Jonathan-Izudi/ATTIRE-study/README.md

 Add another line while in the field.

-Line #6 is a serious error so deleted it.
+Line 6 is a serious error so deleted it.

+This is a potential problem.